 When the program launched in 2016, Byrns' efforts to inform landowners extended to hand-delivering paperwork.
-Interest grew as more landowners could see how the practices worked on neighbors' land.
+Interest grew as more people could see how practices worked for neighbors.

 Depending upon the practice, EQIP assistance ranged from \$660 to \$1,300 an acre.